PROJECT POSTING GUIDELINES - Read this, darn it!

 1) Before posting a new topic here, be sure you actually have a project in progress or release.
 For example, posting a new thread called "Mario TC" with the post "Hey i'm making a mario tc, more info soon!" isn't good enough.
 Be sure you've got plans for your project.
 Think about things like main features, help you could possibly want, suggestions you'd like.
 Or go take a few screenshots.
 People like screenshots.
 Just make sure you have a base for what you're going to be working on or no one is going to take interest.
 (Your title screen really doesn't count.)

-2) Just to clarify from the above rule: you need to post screenshots!
-If a project thread is posted without screenshots, we'll give you 24 hours to get them added, or else your project thread is going to get locked.
+2) Just to clarify from the above rule: you need to post something from your project!
+If a project thread is posted without screenshots, we'll give you some time to get them added, or else your project thread is going to get locked.
 Not everybody wants to download a large-ish WAD file and puzzle over what exactly is changed, so it helps to show people what it looks like without making them read a wall of text or download a file and be surprised.
-The only exception is if the mod has already been released in the thread's first post, at which point screenshots are merely suggested, not required.
+If the mod has already been released in the thread's first post, screenshots are merely suggested, not required.
+We can be more lenient for mods where a screenshot does not convey what the mod actually does, i.e. for music and sound patches or mutators.

 3) When making a new topic, it's nice to let people know the actual progress of the project.
 If it's in progress, put WIP in the title.
 If it's finished put released.
 If you feel you need to, you can put a % of how much it's done, or a date it's going to be completed by (take care with that).
 Remember you can always edit the first post of your topic to change the title of the thread.